jefduncan729/ate/README.md

 ### Known issues ###
 * Does moving a Gateway from one Group to another make sense?
 (I'm thinking not)
 * So far unable to query for an existing Gateway's Services Port.
-Can add 'servicesPort' param on the POST and it works fine, but for an existing Gateway how to know the Services Port?
+Adding 'servicesPort' param on the POST works fine, but for an existing Gateway how to know the Services Port?

 I'm sure there are some others! :)